Ryder-One/hmap/README.md

   * Expeditions (use external tools for that)
   * The paranoid effects (static effect, distortion effect, blur..)
-  * Easing on the parallax effect
+  * Easing on the parallax effect, easing on the green arrow
   * The fog of war is not as good as the original (neither is the blood, and other assets I made)
+  * Texts are blurry.
+I don't know how to fix it.

 ## Known issues